• Skip to primary navigation

 What is Swedish Pizza Salad?

 Swedish Pizza Salad is a vinaigrette-style coleslaw that is made with oil, vinegar, and dried herbs.
-It is served whenever you order pizza in Switzerland, providing a delicious side dish that is also healthy and satisfying.
+It is served whenever you order pizza in Sweden, providing a delicious side dish that is also healthy and satisfying.

 I love the idea (and taste!) of this salad, as it provides a light and veggie-packed option to accompany something we typically think of as a splurge or a treat.
 The Swedes are definitely onto something with this one!